General Information and FAQs

 Reservation of seating in the Marquee

 Advance reservation of seats in the large marquee costs £5 a head.
 The tables seat up to 10.
 If you are booking a small number of seats we may ask you to share tables with other small parties when busy.
 A member of our hospitality team will help you find your seats and help you carry your picnics if you need.
-The deadline for booking marquee seating is 15th July.
+The deadline for booking marquee seating is 21st July but if you miss the deadline, don’t worry.
 There are always some unreserved tables, first come first served.
 Make your reservations via the box office

 There are a number of chairs and tables freely available to all on the lawn and you are most welcome to join us there to enjoy your picnic, whether preordered or your own.
-You may also bring your own chairs and tables but no gazebos please.
+You are very welcome to bring your own chairs and tables but no gazebos please.

 Reservation of private picnic tents